 |---|---|---|

-Specificity | Lists multiple specific concrete actions: 'classifying incidents, creating response playbooks, collecting evidence, constructing timelines, and generating remediation steps.'
-Also mentions guiding through the incident response lifecycle. | 3 / 3 |
+Specificity | Lists multiple specific concrete actions: classifying incidents, creating response playbooks, collecting evidence, constructing timelines, generating remediation steps, and guiding through the incident response lifecycle. | 3 / 3 |

-Trigger Term Quality | Excellent coverage of natural terms users would say: 'incident response', 'data breach', 'ransomware', 'DDoS', 'incident response plan', 'containment', 'eradication', 'post-incident activity', 'security incident'.
-These are terms users would naturally use when needing this skill. | 3 / 3 |
+Trigger Term Quality | Excellent coverage of natural trigger terms users would say: 'incident response', 'data breach', 'ransomware', 'DDoS', 'incident response plan', 'containment', 'eradication', 'post-incident activity', 'security incident'.
+These are terms users would naturally use when seeking this kind of help. | 3 / 3 |

 Total | 12 / 12 Passed |